zitiso/Code_Microservices/README.md

 - Tehilla Helfenbaum - programmer

 ## Goals
-1. To translate code into both java and python
+1. To translate golang code into both java and python
 2. To make programs executable for use in Docker